SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Methods

-We present our framework: SPADE, \textbf{S}patial transcriptomics and \textbf{P}athology \textbf{A}lignment using a mixture of \textbf{D}ata \textbf{E}xperts.
+We present the \textbf{S}patial transcriptomics and \textbf{P}athology \textbf{A}lignment using a mixture of \textbf{D}ata \textbf{E}xperts (SPADE) framework.
 (Figure \ref{fig:pipeline}).
-The proposed framework acts as an image encoder, where the extracted embeddings are subsequently aggregated to generate a comprehensive slide-level representation.
-The proposed framework comprises a mixture of data experts $\{f(\cdot|c)\}$ (Section \ref{sec:de}), where each data expert $f(\cdot|c)$ is a CLIP-based model trained on the cluster $c$ (Section \ref{sec:clustering}) using a contrastive objective to align an H\&E patch embedding with a gene expression embedding (Section \ref{sec:bleep}).
-SPADE is tested on a variety of downstream tasks (Section \ref{sec:results}).
-Additional details can be found in \textbf{Supplementary Materials}.
+The proposed framework acts as an image encoder, where the extracted embeddings are subsequently aggregated to generate a comprehensive slide-level representation for downstream applications.
+SPADE is a mixture of data experts $\{f(\cdot|c)\}$, each pretrained using a contrastive objective to align an H\&E patch embedding with a gene expression embedding (Section \ref{sec:bleep}) derived from a specific subset of data $c$ as defined in Section \ref{sec:clustering}.
+Following the training of data experts (Section \ref{sec:de}), SPADE is comprehensively evaluated on diverse downstream tasks to validate its effectiveness (Section \ref{sec:results}).
+Implementation details can be found in \ref{sec:expr_details_sup}.